s-smits/automatic-learning-amplifier/README.md

    poetry install
    ```

-3. Set up the necessary environment variables if using OpenAI, Claude or OpenRouter:
+3. Set up the necessary environment variables if using Claude or OpenRouter:
-   - 'OPENAI_API_KEY': Your OpenAI API key
    - 'CLAUDE_API_KEY': Your Anthropic Claude API key
    - 'OPENROUTER_API_KEY': Your OpenRouter API key